PhilMele/M3Project/README.md

 **Create environement variables & Setup PostgreSQL on local**

-To avoid password being leaked on github when the code is pushed, we use variables which are stored in files that are not pushed to git hub.
+To avoid passwords and secret keys being leaked on github when the code is pushed, we use variables stored in files that are not pushed to git hub.
 (Documentation: https://pypi.org/project/python-dotenv/)

 To do this run: `pip install python-dotenv`